callstack/react-native-testing-library/website/docs/API.md

 Default [includeHiddenElements](Queries.md#includehidden-option) query option for all queries.
 This default option will be overridden by the one you specify directly when using your query.

-#### `defaultHidden` option

-This is just an alias to the `defaultIncludeHiddenElements` option.
-It only exists to match react-testing-library naming used in the [configuration options](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).
-Prefer the use of `defaultIncludeHiddenElements` if possible as `defaultIncludeHiddenElements: true` is clearer than `defaultHidden: true`.
+There is an alias to this option named `defaultHidden` that exists only for compatibility with [react-testing-library](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).

 #### `defaultDebugOptions` option